Dbewley15/GAM-305-Green-Team-Project/README.md

 - Nico Knox - Artist
 - Colby Law - UI/UX Programmer/Designer
 - Ben Olischar - Level Designer/World Builder
-- Gabriel San Miguel - TBD
+- Gabriel San Miguel - Floating programmer/designer

 Roles may be shared or adjusted throughout development based on the needs of the project and the strengths of each team member.